Finite type invariant

 where $K_+$ is obtained from K by resolving the double point by pushing up one strand above the other, and $K_-$ is obtained similarly by pushing the opposite strand above the other.
-We can do this for maps with two transverse double points, three transverse double points, etc., by using the above relation.
+This can be done for maps with two transverse double points, three transverse double points, etc., by using the above relation.
 For V to be of finite type means precisely that there must be a positive integer m such that V vanishes on maps with $m+1$ transverse double points.

-Furthermore, note that there is notion of equivalence of knots with singularities being transverse double points and V should respect this equivalence.
+Furthermore, there is a notion of equivalence of knots with singularities being transverse double points such that V respects this equivalence.
 There is also a notion of finite type invariant for 3-manifolds.

 Examples

 The simplest nontrivial Vassiliev invariant of knots is given by the coefficient of the quadratic term of the Alexander–Conway polynomial.
 It is an invariant of order two.
 Modulo two, it is equal to the Arf invariant.

 Any coefficient of the Kontsevich invariant is a finite type invariant.

 The Milnor invariants are finite type invariants of string links.